What Is The Minimum Hot Holding Temperature

 Impact of pH and Water Activity

 The pH and water activity of food also affect bacterial growth.
 Foods with high acidity (low pH) and low water activity are less susceptible to bacterial growth.
-However, hot holding is still necessary for these foods to ensure they remain safe for consumption.
+On the flip side, hot holding is still necessary for these foods to ensure they remain safe for consumption.

 Best Practices for Hot Holding